readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 The productivity of labour is a determination of concrete, useful labour.
 It expresses efficiency by stating how many goods can be produced per time.
-The more skilful a labourer the more goods she can produce per hour.
+The more skillful a labourer the more goods she can produce per hour.
 Using the right tools – means of production – one can increase the productivity of labour enormously.
 Using a wedge can increase how much one can lift, using a basket allows one to transport a lot more stuff than not using one.
 Nature, too, can